ServusCarolus/tl-switch/README.md

 # tl-switch
-Switch context between vanilla TeXLive installed under /usr/local/texlive and the Linux distro version of TeXLive installed on a system like Debian, Ubuntu, Mint, etc.
+Switch context between multiple vanilla TeXLive instances installed under /usr/local/texlive and the Linux distro version of TeXLive.
+This shell script has been tested on Ubuntuand Linux Mint.

 The script and installation are based on ths answers at: https://tex.stackexchange.com/questions/150892/multiple-texlive-installations

 # Caveat: A Word about paths

 It is quite probable that an IDE will not use the $PATH variable.
-One must fix this by putting `/opt/tex/`<user`/bin` as the first directory in the path used by the IDE, where <user> is replaced by the current username.
+Instead, it will use its own mechanism for handling paths.
+One must fix this by putting `/opt/tex/`<user>`/bin` as the first directory in the path used by the IDE, where <user> is replaced by the current username.
+That will ensure the proper function of this script.

 Also, be aware that any symbolic links or stale config files that point to a different path than the $PATH shell variable can cause undocumented behavior.
 When using this script, it is recommended to check all IDE settings, local texmf trees, symbolic links, etc., to prevent some paths being used in some circumstances, while others are used in different ones.
 This author has been bitten by this mistake.

 # Caveat: A Word about `sudo`
 Even if one creates a shell script in `/etc/profile.d` in order to put a symbolic link to the vanilla TL path before `/usr/bin` in the command search path, the `sudo` command will not follow the link by default in Debian-based distributions.

-The issue is that Debian and friends build `sudo` to use `secure_path`.
+The issue is that Debian and its derivatives build `sudo` to use `secure_path`.
 There are various workarounds to this issue, depending on the user's preference.
 See: https://stackoverflow.com/questions/257616/why-does-sudo-change-the-path

 When installing vanilla TL as root and using this script, one must type, e.g., `sudo su` to switch contexts to the superuser before running `tlmgr`.
 In distributions where the superuser has a password set, one can just use `su`.
 Alternatives include: